Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 If you are an annual America the Beautiful National Park Pass holder, put your pass on your Hawaii packing list.

-There is an entrance fee to enter Haleakala National Park and Hawai’i Volcanoes National Park, and if you have your pass, you can enter without paying the entrance fee.
+There is an entrance fee to enter Haleakala National Park and Hawai’i Volcanoes National Park, but if you have your pass, you can enter without paying the fee.

 Grab Your Ticket to Paradise, Hawai’i Is Calling